Movement without gears. Patterning without limits.

 Reorientation and

-a strong trade fair presence - Gliding through clouds with the On by FKA twigs capsule collection
+- Gliding through clouds with the On by FKA twigs capsule collection

 -